 You may not be aware that there are also hormone-free, natural alternatives to family planning.
 This requires participation by both the man and woman in a relationship, and works best between married couples.

-The staff at Options for Pregnancy can find a clinic or center in your area that provides information on birth control, including natural methods mentioned above, and can offer you resources and encouragement if you have chosen abstinence as your method of preventing pregnancy.
+The staff at Free Women's Clinic can find a clinic or center in your area that provides information on birth control, including natural methods mentioned above, and can offer you resources and encouragement if you have chosen abstinence as your method of preventing pregnancy.